(and the ethics of the market place)

 Since that time the Dutch Warmblood society has published an interesting and wildly erroneous narrative, claiming that the disease originated in North America and that they in Europe were totally unaware of it.
 I could not find a way to email them, or leave a comment and so went to the fb page to make a guest post and giving once again the correct dates and events.
 My post did not make it past their censors.

-There is a wide range of responses to this news, and it is certainly a sorry position to pretend they knew nothing about a disease that has been being tested for in Europe since 2011.
+There is a wide range of responses to this news, and it is certainly a sorry position for the warmblood societies where this disease originated to pretend they knew nothing about this disease, especially since according to the only testing lab at until 2017 that has been tested by their members in Europe since 2011.
 But it seems this is the tactic some are resorting to: denial ...'we didn't know", which is really an ignorant position to join in with as the records of the genetic testing company can be subpoenaed.
 The majority of testing since the test was made available to the public has been done in Europe...for 5 years they have been testing their stock.
 No matter the cover up that has and continues to be practiced the truth will come out.
 And we in North America will discover where exactly and which bloodlines are involved--with or without their help.

 Winand has said the bloodline should be revealed shortly when an additional survey of the warmblood population in Europe is completed.